Application and Qualification procedure to participate the in Erasmus+ student exchange (study abroad) program 2023-2024

 In order to apply you need to:

-- Apply by filling in the following online form: https://forms.gle/zyCS3btZsJhxgSjXA
+- Apply by filling in the following online form: https://forms.gle/hwx1vT1dkwPRHcA96 .
+The deadline for completing the application is Thursday February 2nd 2023.

 - Participate in a qualification interview

-Interviews will take place online during the second week of the spring semester (March 8-12 2021) and will last 10 minutes
+Interviews will take place online during the period of February 6-10 2023, and will last 10 minutes.

-- Qualification interview; applicants will be asked about their motivations to apply to the Erasmus+ program and their University of choice.
+- Qualification interview: applicants will be asked about their motivations to apply to the Erasmus+ program and their University of choice.
 Applicants will receive a score on the basis of the interview.
-Interview scores below 50% result in failure to qualify.
-Particular attention will be paid to the compatibility of the course selection offered by the Faculty of Psychology of the University of your choice and the Cognitive Science program.
+Interview scores below 50% result in immediate failure to qualify.

 - GPA and interview scores are equally important and will be added together to give a final qualification score.
-Candidates with the highest score will be qualified.
+Qualifications of applicants is decided on the basis of the order of qualification scores.
 (NB: candidates apply and qualify for a chosen University, not for participation in the Erasmus+ program in general – see also below in “qualification procedure” for details.
 Having an interview score above 50% is a requirement for qualification).

 - All candidates need to show proof of language proficiency at the required level in the language in which they will follow courses (WISP and Cognitive Science students are exempted from the English language requirement).
 To fulfill the language requirement, official certificates are accepted (for example TOEFL and IELTS for English, Goethe and TELC for German, DELE and TELC for Spanish, but there are many more).
 Also a language exam passed at the University of Warsaw is acceptable.
 Having passed matura with a score of at least 60% in a language at advanced level is counted as B2 level.